informalsystems/vdd/fastsync/fastsync.md

       strategies to balance the load over the peers
     - *pendingblocks(h) = addr*
 - Error condition
     - if *peerIDs* is empty: no correct peers left;  abort.
+Not possible under  [FS-CORR-PEER].
 ----